-The tax-free allowance will also, as a general rule, be available on costs of acquisition and construction of buildings, tenants' investments, etc.
+The tax-free allowance will also, as a general rule, be available on costs of acquisition and construction of buildings forming part of business assets, tenants' investments, etc. with a useful life of at least four years.

 The tax-free allowance amounts to 15% (instead of the previous 13%) up to an assessment basis of EUR 33,000, and 13% of the taxable profit for the next EUR 145,000, less capital gains as defined in section 24 of the Income Tax Act 1988.
 For amounts exceeding this level, a reduced tax-free allowance (staggered between 7% and 4.5%) is available, depending on the extent to which it is exceeded.
-If total business profits exceed EUR 580,000, the tax-free allowance is limited to EUR 46,400.
+If total business profits exceed EUR 583,000, the tax-free allowance is limited to EUR 46,400.